Is there a difference between the TOEFL and the TOEFL Junior?

 The standard test lasts for one hour and fifty-five minutes.
 It has three sections and they are all scored between 200-300 (scaled score), making the total out of between 600-900.
 Each section has 42 questions/items in it.
 They do vary in the amount of time you are given for each test.
 Reading comprehension has 50 minutes, listening comprehension has 40 minutes, and language form and meaning has 25 minutes.

 The speaking test lasts for 18 minutes and contains 4 items.
 Scoring for this test is out of 16.
+We also have written an article explaining the registration process to guide you in your application.

 There are lots of materials out there for test takers to use.
 The ETS website has a handbook about the test and some sample questions so you know what the test looks like and give it a go.
 It also has answer questions for these so you can check how you did.
 If you are also considering TOEFL IBT as a test and want to use those materials to help you or make it harder, online solutions with up-to-date materials might be a way to help.
 They would provide areas to practice and get instant feedback on your answers.